Teenage Mutant Ninja Turtles (2003 TV series)

-Teenage Mutant Ninja Turtles is an American animated television series developed by Lloyd Goldfine, and based on the comic book characters of the same name created by Kevin Eastman and Peter Laird.
+Teenage Mutant Ninja Turtles (also known as Teenage Mutant Ninja Turtles: Ninja Tribunal, Teenage Mutant Ninja Turtles: Fast Forward, and TMNT: Back to the Sewer for the fifth, sixth, and seventh and final seasons of the series) is a 2003 American animated television series developed by Lloyd Goldfine and based on the characters created by Kevin Eastman and Peter Laird.
 The series premiered on February 8, 2003, as part of Fox's FoxBox programming block (later known as 4Kids TV) and ended on February 28, 2009.

 The series was announced on May 7, 2002.
 It was co-produced by 4Kids Entertainment (as its first in-house animated production) and franchise creators Mirage Studios, which co-owned rights to the show, with animation provided by the studio Dong Woo.

-The series ran for 156 episodes over seven seasons.
+The series ran for 155 episodes over seven seasons.
 For its final season in 2008, the show moved from Fox to The CW.
-4Kids also licensed the first 40 episodes to Cartoon Network in 2003, and Cartoon Network aired the series until mid 2005.
+4Kids also licensed the first 40 episodes to Cartoon Network in 2003, and Cartoon Network aired the series until 2007.
+A sequel film, Turtles Forever, serving as both the series finale of the series and a crossover with the 1987–1996 Teenage Mutant Ninja Turtles animated series (via the plot element of the multiverse), was released on November 21, 2009.

-Series Overview
+Series overview

-Seasons 1–5
+Seasons 1–4

-Unlike the 1987 TV series, the 2003 series more closely matches the tone of the original comics, with a greater emphasis on action and themes of familial bonds.
-As a result, the 2003 series is more adult-oriented, while still being considered appropriate for younger audiences.
-The series adapts a large scope of story arcs from the comics, with the Turtles' adventures combining elements of both fantasy and science fiction.
-They also fight the Foot Clan led by Shredder as well as the Purple Dragons led by Hun and the mad scientist Baxter Stockman.
-Later seasons have the Turtles contending with Agent John Bishop of the Earth Protection Force.
-Early on in the second season, the Shredder is revealed to be an Utrom criminal named Ch'rell.
-Upon his defeat at the hands of the Turtles by the end of the third season, Ch'rell is exiled to the ice asteroid Mor Gal Tal.

-During the fourth season, Karai continues to lead the Foot Clan as the very first female Shredder, Hun turns the Purple Dragons into a crime syndicate, and Baxter Stockman works for Agent John Bishop's group.
-Towards the end of the fourth season and the beginning of the fifth season, the series undergoes a format change as the Turtles would be recruited by the Ninja Tribunal to use new mystic abilities to combat another version of the Shredder where this one is labeled as the original Shredder before Ch'rell assumed his identity.
-Season five would be the last to use the original character designs and animation style with its plot concluding the series' main story line.